-The Consortium for Integrating Energy Systems in Engineering and Science Education (CIESESE) is a U.S. Department of Energy (DOE)-sponsored project with the goal of increasing the pipeline of graduates ready to pursue a career in energy relevant fields.
-Among the activities of the consortium is the participation of faculty and students, from Engineering and the Physical Sciences, in Energy Systems Research.
+The Consortium for Integrating Energy Systems in Engineering and Science Education (ClESESE) is a U.S. Department of Energy (DOE)-sponsored project with the goal of increasing the pipeline of graduates ready to pursue a career in energy relevant fields.
+Among the activities of the consortium is the participation of faculty and students, from engineering and the physical sciences, in energy systems research.
 Energy systems refers to the infrastructure, technologies, and procedures to generate, store, and distribute energy for use by individual consumers and by the public and private/industrial sectors.
 Universidad del Turabo (UT), a Hispanic-Serving Institution (HSI), under the Puerto Rico Energy Center (PREC), together with four HSI partner universities and two national laboratories, proposed the CIESESE to achieve the aforementioned goal.
 ClESESE directly supports DOE's goal to build a sustainable professional and academic pipeline, particularly professionals from the Hispanic community, ready to take on the challenges of current and future energy systems.

-The application period for the CIESESE Program is open until April 28th.
+The application period for the CIESESE Program is open until January 15, 2019.

 Before starting the application, please read through this information to ensure you are eligible for this energy fellowship program and are aware of the required information needed to be considered.

-- Be a U.S. Citizen
+- U.S. citizen

-- Have a cumulative GPA of at least 3.0
+- Cumulative GPA of at least 2.5

-- Candidates notified of selection: May 2017
+- Candidates notified of selection: March

-- Program dates: June 5 to August 11, 2017
+- Summer program dates: June through August

 How to Apply